TAM Transportes Aéreos Regionais Flight 402

-TAM Transportes Aéreos Regionais Flight 402 was a scheduled domestic flight from São Paulo–Congonhas International Airport in São Paulo, Brazil to Recife International Airport in Recife via Santos Dumont Airport in Rio de Janeiro.
+TAM Transportes Aéreos Regionais Flight 402 was a scheduled domestic flight from Caxias do Sul, Brazil, to Recife International Airport in Recife, via São Paulo–Congonhas International Airport and Santos Dumont Airport in Rio de Janeiro.
 On 31 October 1996, at 8:27 (UTC-2), the starboard engine of the Fokker 100 operating the route reversed thrust while the aircraft was climbing away from the runway at Congonhas.
 The aircraft stalled and rolled beyond control to the right, then struck two buildings and crashed into several houses in a heavily populated area only 25 seconds after takeoff.
 All 95 people on board were killed, as well as another 4 on the ground.
 It is the fourth deadliest accident in Brazilian aviation history, the second at the time.
 It is also the deadliest aviation accident involving a Fokker 100.

+Background

 Aircraft

 The aircraft involved was a Fokker 100 with the registration PT-MRK.
-The aircraft made its first flight on 8 February 1993 and was acquired second-hand by TAM Transportes Aéreos Regionais in April 1995; it had accumulated more than 8,000 flying hours.
-It wore a special promotional blue livery on its fuselage with the inscription "Number 1", in reference to TAM being awarded "Regional Airline of the Year" by Air Transport World magazine.
+It was delivered to TAM in 1993, and was painted in a special livery to commemorate being awarded best regional carrier by Air Transport World.

 Crew

-The Captain was 35-year-old José Antonio Moreno, who had more than 9,000 hours of flight experience, including 3,000 hours on the Fokker 100.
+The captain was 35-year-old José Antonio Moreno, who had more than 9,000 hours of flight experience, including 3,000 hours on the Fokker 100.
+He graduated from Mogi-Mirim Airclub, situated in São Paulo, in 1987.
 The first officer was 27-year-old Ricardo Luis Gomes, who had 4,000 flight hours, with 160 of them on the Fokker 100.
+He graduated from Rio Claro Airclub, in São Paulo in 1988.
 There were also five flight attendants on board.